MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/macos-extensions.md

 ## 1. Connect your app extension to App Center Portal

-There are two ways you can connect your application extension to the App Center app.
+There are two ways you can connect your application extension to your App Center app.

-* Create a new app in App Center Portal to obtain App Secret.
+* Create a new app in the App Center Portal to obtain an App Secret.
 * Use an App Secret from the container app.
-Note that in this case, users data may not be quite correct.
+Note that in this case, user data may not be quite correct.

-To learn how to create an App Center application, refer to the [App Center macOS Getting Started](./macos.md#2-create-your-app-in-the-app-center-portal-to-obtain-the-app-secret).
+To learn how to create an App Center application, refer to the [getting started page for macOS](./macos.md#2-create-your-app-in-the-app-center-portal-to-obtain-the-app-secret).

 ## 2. Add the App Center SDK modules